USAJOBS/help-center/working-in-government/appointments/private-sector.md

 permalink: /working-in-government/appointments/difference-from-private-sector/
 layout: article
 section: working-in-government
-title: How is working for the government different than the private sector?
+title: How is find a job in the government different than the private sector?
 breadcrumb: Differences from private sector
 category: appointments
 tags: [competitive, delegated, examination, examining, career, status, eligibility, appointments, private, sector]